International Best-Selling Book by Paul Templer and Rebecca M. Simons to Release in Hardcover

 "Marked for Life, Finding Grace and Grit Where You Least Expect It" will resonate with anyone who bears the scars of hardship and tragedy; anyone navigating anxiety, heartbreak or grief; and anyone interested in changing their trajectory for the better.

-Interested readers can visit the official websites of Rebecca M. Simons and Paul Templer to get more information and buy their copies from Amazon on March 28, 2023.
+Interested readers can visit the official websites of Rebecca M. Simons at: https://rebeccamsimons.com/ and Paul Templer at: https://www.paultempler.com/ to get more information.

 About the Authors: